rklancer/sproutcore-book/sproutcore book.md

 If you were to install RVM (see the directions on the RVM website), you could install Ruby 1.9.2 without overwriting your system Ruby as follows:

-    rvm --install 1.9.2
+    $ rvm --install 1.9.2

 Once you have installed the Ruby version you want, you can create a so-called "gemset" that contains just the gems required for Sproutcore:

-    rvm use 1.9.2                  # use Ruby version 1.9.2 in this process rvm gemset create sproutcore   # create a fresh gemset called 'sproutcore' rvm use 1.9.2@sproutcore       # use gems from/install gems to the new gemset gem install sproutcore         # install sproutcore and dependent gems to new gemset
+    $ rvm use 1.9.2                  # use Ruby version 1.9.2 in this process
+    $ rvm gemset create sproutcore   # create a fresh gemset called 'sproutcore'
+    $ rvm use 1.9.2@sproutcore       # use gems from/install gems to the new gemset
+    $ gem install sproutcore         # install sproutcore and dependent gems to new gemset

-Note that `sudo` is not required to install gems to a gemset
+Note that `sudo` is not required to install gems to a gemset.

 #### What is included in the Sproutcore Gem